Michael Wang (scientist)

-Michael Wang is a distinguished fellow, a senior scientist, and director of the Systems Assessment Center of the Energy Systems Division at the U.S. Department of Energy's (DOE) Argonne National Laboratory.
+Michael Wang is director of the Systems Assessment Center of the Energy Systems Division at the Argonne National Laboratory.
 He is also a faculty associate in the Energy Policy Institute at The University of Chicago; a senior fellow at the Northwestern-Argonne Institute of Science and Engineering at Northwestern University.

 Wang's research and expertise are in evaluating the energy and environmental impacts of vehicle technologies, transportation fuels, energy systems, and buildings technologies; assessing the market potentials of advanced vehicle technologies and new fuels; and examining transportation development in emerging economies such as China.
 He developed and applied the life-cycle analysis methods to the transportation sector.
 His contributions to mobility technology have been recognized by several institutions, including the U.S. Department of Energy and the Society of Automotive Engineers, which named Wang a fellow in 2019.

 At Argonne, Wang leads development of the GREET (Greenhouse gases, Regulated Emissions, and Energy use in Technologies) model, a popular modeling tool for full life-cycle analysis of vehicle technologies, transportation fuels, energy systems, and building technologies.
 Over 43,000 individuals and organizations around the world–including governmental and non-governmental organizations, universities, automotive companies and energy companies–use GREET.

 Wang has also advised several boards and committees.
 He served on the board of the San Francisco–based Energy Foundation and on the board of the Washington D.C.–based International Council for Clean Transportation.
-He is currently sits on the advisory board of the Institute of Transportation Studies of University of California at Davis.
+He is currently sits on the advisory board of the Institute of Transportation Studies of University of California, Davis.
 He was also the former chair of the Subcommittee on the International Aspects of Transportation Energy and Alternative Fuels of the U.S. Transportation Research Board.

 Early life and education

-Wang received his Ph.D. in environmental science from the University of California at Davis in 1992.
+Wang received his Ph.D. in environmental science from the University of California, Davis in 1992.
 He also holds a master's degree in environmental science from UC Davis and a bachelor's degree in agricultural meteorology from the China Agricultural University.

 Wang completed his postdoctoral studies at the Center for Transportation Analysis in Oak Ridge National Laboratory in 1992.
 He went on to join Argonne as a scientist in 1993.